 When I was living and working near Tokyo a few years ago, I got to know a Japanese bullet train driver.
 Roshi is a witty joker, a rabid opera lover and a layback kind of guy.
 He drives trains on the Tōhoku Shinkansen line.
 Back then the speeds were probably around 320km/h to 443km/h.
-However, it’s since been reported that speeds on the Shinkansen line have greatly increased following the development of Japan’s magnetic levitation trains.
+However, speeds on the Shinkansen line have greatly increased with Japan’s magnetic levitation trains.

 Roshi’s job carries a lot of responsibility and daily stress.
 When I asked him how he manages to retain his cool, he told me that he and his buddies regularly head off to a forest region that features natural hot springs and set up camp.